-The City of Boulder is exploring two items for the November 2021 ballot.
+City of Boulder voters passed two items on the November 2021 ballot.

-- A 15-year extension of the 0.30% Community, Culture, Resilience and Safety Tax currently known as the Community, Culture and Safety Tax (CCS).
+- A 15-year extension of the 0.30% Community, Culture, Resilience and Safety Tax, formerly known as the Community, Culture and Safety Tax (CCS).

 - The approval of up to a $110 million bond measure to help fund infrastructure projects.

-Since these potential measures are extensions, and not new initiatives, city sales tax rates will not increase if they appear on the ballot and are approved.
+Since these measures are extensions, and not new initiatives, city sales tax rates will not increase.
 The 0.3% sales tax extension is expected to generate about $11.5 million annually.
-The revenue from this tax would be used to pay off the $110 million bond.
+Revenues from this tax could be used to pay off up to $110 million in bond issuances.
 The cost of a 0.3% sales tax on a $100 purchase is 30 cents.